eigerco/solana-spec/implementation-details.md

 * hashes of outdated values that were not inserted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as failed inserts to prevent peers from sending them back (they are used when constructing bloom filter for next pull requests).
 * values pruned from `crds` table (i.e. overwritten values) are stored as purged values and also used for constructing bloom filter for the next pull requests

-### Pruning nodes

-When a node receives the same message from the same origin multiple times it sends the prune message to the node from which it received the duplicate.
-In the example shown in one of the previous chapters node C received a message originating from node A, `Ma`, from both nodes A and B. To avoid receiving such duplicates in the future C sent a prune message to node B with a list of pruned nodes containing A, which says - hey B don't send me messages originating from A anymore.

-The node receiving the prune message will update its active set of nodes and add pruned nodes to the bloom filter of the message origin entry.
-In the example above node B receiving the prune message will add A into the bloom filters of node C in the active set of nodes.
-Then, whenever B would like to send a push message to C will first check which message origins are pruned by C by checking the bloom filter.
-If the push message comes from A, B will not send it to C.

 ### Ping and pong messages

-Nodes constantly ping their peers to see whether they are active.
+Nodes ping their peers from time to time to see whether they are active.
 They create a ping message which contains a randomly generated 32-byte token.
 The peer receiving the ping should respond with a pong message that contains a hash of the received ping token within a certain amount of time.
 If the peer fails to respond, it will not receive any other message from the node who pinged it.
 Otherwise, the origin of the ping message will store the received pong in a cache.

 ## TODOs